Currently Booking Events Thru February 2025

 Come join us for this Italian Christmas classic!

-Beverly/Evergreen Park Location, Texted To Ticketed Guests
+Beverly/Evergreen Park Location - Texted To Ticketed Guests

 Many hands make light work and Chicago Bite Club happily gets its hands dirty with fundraising dinners, charity auctions and making other creative donations to support local organizations.